8/08/2019

 4. Address low health literacy.
 Patients vary in their ability to obtain, process, and understand the information needed to make appropriate health decisions.
 Videos meet patients where they’re at by simplifying the topic and using visual aids.

-As part of our video development process, we continually refine our content and optimize it for the people who need it: the patients.
-A strong, patient-centered video should meet the following criteria:
+As part of Healthwise's video development process, we continually refine our content and optimize it for the people who need it: the patients.
+Our 800+ videos meet the following criteria, making them strong and patient-centered:

 • Engaging